 The full ingredient list and measurements are listed in the printable recipe below.

-How to Make a Pina Colada
+How to Make a Frozen Piña Colada

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Recipe Tips and Notes